T.J. Warren scores 27 points, Suns beat Spurs 116-96

 Warren's short jumper with 6:42 to play gave the Suns a 105-85 lead, and Phoenix was able to close it out comfortably.

-San Antonio's LaMarcus Aldridge made just 3 of 12 shots for six points, thought he added 12 rebounds.
+San Antonio's high-scoring LaMarcus Aldridge made just 3 of 12 shots for six points against frequent double-team defense, though he added 12 rebounds.

+"We're hearing 'De-fense!'
+Love that though.
+Fans have been waiting for something like that for a while," Ayton said.

 The Suns went ahead by as many as 19 points before the first quarter ended.
 Warren had 12 points in the period.
 Canaan's jumper at the quarter buzzer gave Phoenix a 34-19 lead.